 The harshness of the penalties will depend on the circumstances.

 In Oklahoma, the legal limit for of-age drinkers is 0.08% BAC.
 However, it is also illegal to drive with a BAC between 0.051% and 0.079%.
 This is considered impaired though the courts will need more.
 The first conviction can result in a revoked license for 180 days, jail time for up to a year, and a fine of up to $1,000.

-Though alcohol tolerances are different, driving while impaired as outlined above is still illegal.
+Though alcohol tolerances differ, driving while impaired, as outlined above, is still illegal.
 Never risk driving while intoxicated.